dmbarbour/wikilon/docs/ApplicationModel.md

 # Wikilon Application Models

-Wikilon will support several kinds of applications, leveraging the dictionaries and potentially a little extra state.
+Wikilon can support several kinds of applications, leveraging the dictionaries and potentially a little extra state.
 At this time, I've identified a few very broad classes of application that Wikilon could or should support, allowing developers to mostly make up the differences here.

 ## Cross-Compiled Applications